flybywiresim/docs/docs/fbw-a32nx/installation.md

 ### Clean Install Batch File

-To help with the clean install you can also use the Windows batch file to do the cleaning for you.
+To help with the clean install you can also use the Windows batch file below to do the cleaning for you.

-Create a new empty file called "clean_fbw.bat" on your Desktop an copy and paste this into it.
+Create a new empty file called "clean_fbw.bat" on your Desktop and copy & paste this into it.
 Save and run it.

 ``` bat title="Windows Batch File"
 @echo off